 Jones, M.M.
-(2016, in press).
+(2016).
 Review of book Nurses and Disasters: Global, Historical Case Studies, Arlene W. Keeling and Barbara Mann Wall, eds., Springer, 2015.
-Bulletin of the History of Medicine, forthcoming issue.
+Bulletin of the History of Medicine, (Fall issue).

 Jones, M.M.
 (2014).
 Review of Gordian Knot: Apartheid and the Unmaking of the Liberal World Order, Ryan Irwin, Oxford, 2012.
 History: Reviews of New Books: 42:3: 105-06.